GabeScott/standard-works-vault/General Conference/1987 October - Overcoming Challenges along Life’s Way.md

 Sometimes we hear of Church members who outwardly do all the things that would indicate full Church involvement, yet who neglect their children or abuse them physically, emotionally, or sexually, who are untrue to their covenants and marriage vows, or who are dishonest in other ways.
 If such a person is listening, could we plead with you this night to repent, to seek help and forgiveness.

 Mormon wrote of other people in another time and place who also were in such a state of wickedness.
-He said, as it might be said today, “Now they did not sin ignorantly, for they knew the will of God concerning them” (3 Ne.
-6:18).
+He said, as it might be said today, “Now they did not sin ignorantly, for they knew the will of God concerning them” ([[3 Nephi 6.18|3 Ne.
+6:18]]).

 I have a sweet friend who some time ago found herself in such a state.
 I do not know, nor need I know, what her problem was, but she did summon the courage to go tearfully to her bishop to confess.
 A Church court was held.
 She was excommunicated and began the difficult process of repentance.
 Quite a long time later, after the spiritual healing had taken place and at the time of her baptism, she expressed great appreciation to a bishop who had shed tears of caring for her, even while being firm in the steps that must be taken; to a dear friend in Relief Society, who, she said, had helped her “to understand and forgive all those who couldn’t understand or forgive” her; to those who had helped to keep her testimony strong in those quiet, desperate times when “coming home again” seemed nearly impossible.